-VFDs and Single Phase AC Motors
+VFDs and Single-Phase AC Motors

 My first job out of school was with a motor manufacturer providing technical support.
 Being in the Midwest, we had a lot of farm and agricultural customers.